-Approximately 2-3 ha in size, the electrical substation for the Project will be located on privately-held lands through a lease arrangement.
+Having a total footprint of approximately 2-3 ha in size, the electrical substation for the Project will be located on privately-held lands through a lease or purchase arrangement.
 The substation equipment will include an isolation switch, a circuit breaker, a step-up power transformer, transmission switch gear, instrument transformers, and grounding and metering equipment.
 Substation grounding will meet the Ontario Electrical Safety Code.

-As explained above, a 115 kV transmission line will be built to connect the Project to a Hydro One 500 kV line, which will run from the Project's substation to a switchyard located to the north, and then run east to the point of interconnection.
-The substation at the point of interconnection will be approximately 2-3 ha in size and will be located on a privately-owned land adjacent to the 500 kV line.
+As explained above, a 115 kV transmission line will be built to connect the Project to a Hydro One 500 kV line, which will run from the Project's substation to a switchyard located adjacent to the Project substation, and then run east to the point of interconnection.
+The substation at the point of interconnection will have a total footprint of approximately 2-3 ha in size and will be located on a privately-held land, through a lease or purchase arrangement, adjacent to the 500 kV line.

-The switchyard will be located beside the Bornish Wind Energy Centre substation and will be approximately 1.0 ha in size.
-The switchyard will also be located on privately held lands through a lease arrangement.
+The switchyard will be located beside the Project substation and will be approximately 2-3 ha in size.
+The switchyard will also be located on privately held lands through a lease or purchase arrangement.
 The switchyard will include switches, breakers, electrical bus work, instrument transformers, grounding, metering equipment, control house and steel structures supporting incoming and outgoing transmission line circuits.
 Switchyard grounding will meet the Ontario Electrical Safety Code.